 World Bank’s Disaster Risk Management Team’s visit to the University of Turku

-The World Bank’s Disaster Risk Management team has been visiting the University of Turku during this week.
-In relation to the visit, the University of Turku and the Resilience Academy have organized training on Geonode, seminar on innovative risk management solutions and executive meetings.
+The World Bank’s Disaster Risk Management team was visiting the University of Turku in January 2020.
+In relation to the visit, the University of Turku and the Resilience Academy organized training on Geonode, seminar on innovative risk management solutions and executive meetings.

 Seminar on supporting inclusive urban transformation and discoveries of innovative risk management solutions in African cities was organized on January 29th.
 The seminar was opened by Rector Jukka Kola and the discussion was continued by Senior DRM & ICT Specialist Edward Anderson from the World Bank and by Associate Professor Niina Käyhkö from the University of Turku.